chains-project/maven-lockfile/README.md

 If a pom.xml file is changed this action will add a commit with the updated lockfile to the pull request.
 Otherwise, it will validate the lockfile and fail if the lockfile is correct.

+**Warning**: The action result of your lockfile could be platform dependent.
+Some artifacts are platform dependent and the checksums will differ between platforms.
 ## Related work

 Here we list some related work that we found while researching this topic.